Marching Sound Machine: History

 The history of the North Carolina Central's Marching Band dates back to the 1930s when Dr. Stephen Junius Wright, an assistant professor of education at the then North Carolina College in Durham, was asked to organize the first marching band.
 The inaugural band was believed to have about 25 musicians.

 In 1958, Dr. Richard Henry Lee Jones, became the fifth band director to lead the program.
 Jones is credited for growing the band to around 120 members and gaining both national and local recognition for their performances.
 In 1960, the band performed at the inauguration for then Governor of North Carolina, Terry Sanford.
 The following year, the band performed during halftime of the New York Giants-Dallas Cowboys football game in front of 56,000 fans at Yankee Stadium.

 Following the tenure of Dr. Jones, a number of succeeding directors carried on the legacy of the band program, including Ms. Robyn Reaves who in 1997 became the first female band director in the CIAA.
 In 2001, Mr. Jorim Reid was named band director.
 Reid was responsible for a number of changes to the program, including the introduction of marching techniques commonly found in corp style marching.
 Under Reid's leadership the Marching Sound Machine increased to around 200 members, and made a number of national appearances including six appearances at the Honda Battle of the Bands in Atlanta, Georgia and participation in the 122nd Rose Parade in Pasadena, California.
 In 2015, Mr. Thurman D. Hollins assumed leadership as director of bands.

 Leadership

-Directly overseeing the Sound Machine is Mr. Jovan Alexander Wilson.
-Jovan Alexander Wilson is a 2017 graduate of Delaware State University in Dover, DE, where he received baccalaureate degrees: one in Music Performance with a focus in Trumpet Studies and another Music Education.
+Directly overseeing the Sound Machine is Professor Jovan Alexander Wilson.
+Jovan Alexander Wilson is a 2017 graduate of Delaware State University in Dover, DE, where he received his baccalaureate degree: one in Music Performance with a focus in Trumpet Studies.
 As a professional, Wilson has also completed a master level degree in education (M.Ed.) from National University, where he studied Leadership in Higher Education & completed a second masters degree in Music and Music education (MMME) from the Longy School of Music at Bard College in Instrumental Conducting.
-Wilson is a doctoral candidate, graduating with his Doctorate Degree (D.M.A.) from the Winter’s Conservatory of Music at William Carey University in Music Education with a focus in Wind Ensemble Conducting.
+Wilson is a doctoral candidate, graduating with his Doctorate Degree (D.A.) from the Winter’s Conservatory of Music at William Carey University in Music Education.